Share this article

 Similarly, it’s a good idea to meet the farm animals beforehand.
 This will help you to introduce yourself to the farmyard flock, run through their routines, and ask those all-important care queries before their parents leave you in charge.

-Farm sitting is not a commitment to be undertaken lightly.
-Their care differs from that of your household cats and dogs, they often require daily grooming, cleaning, and attention as well as feeding and watering.
+It's important before signing up to a farm sit that you understand the commitment and responsibilities.
 Some of these farm animals may be quite big - if you struggle with mobility or heavy lifting, you might need to think if you’re able to care for a horse daily.
 If you’re a remote worker, for example, with a busy schedule, be sure to have a clear plan of what your farmyard routine will be and whether it’ll fit around your work.

 This is a must for any pet sit, and one we’re sure you’re very familiar with.
 All pet parents want to know how the other half of their family is doing while they are away, so be sure to send regular updates every day.
 Some pictures, videos, and daily roundups can help farm parents stay reassured.
 It also opens up the opportunity to ask any extra questions that may crop up.